MicrosoftDocs/VBA-Docs/api/Excel.Range.ShowCard.md

 ---

-# Range.ShowCard Method (Excel)
+# Range.ShowCard method (Excel)

-For a cell containing a Linked Data Type such as [Stocks or Geography](https://support.office.com/en-us/article/stock-quotes-and-geographic-data-61a33056-9935-484f-8ac8-f1a89e210877), this method will cause a card to appear that shows details about the cell (i.e. the same card that the user can view by clicking on the cell icon).
+For a cell containing a Linked data type such as [Stocks or Geography](https://support.office.com/en-us/article/stock-quotes-and-geographic-data-61a33056-9935-484f-8ac8-f1a89e210877), this method will cause a card to appear that shows details about the cell (that is, the same card that the user can view by clicking on the cell icon).

 ## Syntax